ZhongkuiMa/slimonnx/README.md

 - **remove_redundant_reshape**: Remove redundant Reshape nodes.
 This happens when we use [onnx.version_converter](https://onnx.ai/onnx/api/version_converter.html) sometimes.
 I dnk why...
 There is an example in current test folder.
 - **remove_redundant_operations**: This aims to remove some operation that does not make affect to the final output.
 For example, adding or subtracting a zero constant.
 It *indeed* happens in some models...
 - **simplify_node_name**: Simplify node names based on topological order, ditching the nested structure for clarity and simplicity. 🧠 Because ONNX names a node by the nested structure of the code.
-- **reorder_by_strict_topological_order**: Reorder the nodes based on strict topological order—perfect for neural network DAGs and convenient some further operations. 🏎️‘
+- **reorder_by_strict_topological_order**: Reorder the nodes based on strict topological order (depth-first)—perfect for neural network DAGs and convenient some further operations. 🏎️‘

 Frankly speaking, the root reason is that ONNX is just like a reader, and it read the code without most of the optimizations.
 We are here to make it better! 🚀